xpqz/documentation/programmers-guide/docs/component-files/component-files/component-files.md

 ### Multi-User Access

-`⎕FSTIE` ties a file for shared (i.e. multi-user) access.
+`⎕FSTIE` ties a file for **shared** (i.e. multi-user) access.
 This kind of access would be appropriate for a multi-user UNIX system, a network of single user PCs, or multiple APL tasks under Microsoft Windows.

 `⎕FHOLD` provides the means for the user to temporarily prevent other co-operating users from accessing one or more files.
 This is necessary to allow a single logical update involving more than one component, and perhaps more than one file, to be completed without interference from another user. `⎕FHOLD` is applicable to External Variables as well as Component Files

 ### File Access Control

 There are two levels of file access control.
 As a regular file, the operating system read/write controls for owner and other users apply.
-In addition, Dyalog manages its own access controls using the access matrix.
+In addition, Dyalog manages its own access controls using the **access matrix**.
 This is an integer matrix with 3 columns and any number of rows.
 Column 1 contains user numbers, column 2 an encoding of permitted file operations, and column 3 passnumbers.
 Each row specifies which file operations may be performed by which user(s) with which passnumber.
 A value of 0 in column 1 specifies all users.
 A value of `¯1` in column 2 specifies all file operations.
 A value of 0 in column 3 specifies no passnumber.
 If any row of the access matrix contains `(0 ¯1 0)` it specifies that all users may perform all file operations with no passnumber.

 #### User Number

 Under Windows, this is a number which is defined by the aplnid parameter.
-If you intend to use Dyalog's access matrix to control file access in a multi-user environment, it is desirable to allocate to each user, a distinct user number.
+If you intend to use Dyalog's **access matrix** to control file access in a multi-user environment, it is desirable to allocate to each user, a distinct **user number**.
 However, if you intend to rely on underlying operating system controls, allocating a user number of 0 (the default installation value) to everyone is more appropriate.
 Under non-Windows platforms the User Number is set to be the effective user-id of the APL process and cannot be altered.
 In both cases, a user number of 0 causes APL to circumvent the access matrix mechanism described below.

 ### Permission Code